hellohehehelen/2491_eda/README.md

 This data, and script file(s), are provided for students in the MSc in Health Data Science module **2491 - Data Challenge** for the purposes of learning exploratory data analysis.

 Tom was here!!!!!

+15th January 2022: Tom is editing this after opening the cloned repository file in Explorer with Ctrl Shift F